Support our Nonprofit Magazine!

-Before I get into the ways I (and maybe you?) have fallen into this trap over the last few weeks and how we can avoid it, I first want to touch on why comparison is so harmful to our mental health.
+Before I get into the ways I (and maybe you?) have fallen into this trap over the last few weeks and how we can avoid it, I first want to touch on why comparison can be so harmful to our mental health.

 In short, comparison is the opposite of gratitude.